lb0o/website/content/en/docs/operations/oidc/enable_oidc.md

 kubectl get secret -o yaml -n cozy-keycloak keycloak-credentials -o go-template='{{ printf "%s\n" (index .data "password" | base64decode) }}'
 ```

-1. **Create a User in the Cozy Realm**
+1. Create a user in the realm `cozy`.

-   Follow the [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#proc-creating-user_server_administration_guide) to create a user in the Cozy realm.
+   Follow the [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#proc-creating-user_server_administration_guide) to create a user in the realm `cozy`.

    {{% alert color="info" %}}
    Users must have a verified email address in Keycloak.
 This is required for proper OIDC authentication.
    To verify an email: